 To me this seems to be plausible, since a translation of a record at first is just a copy of it with some parameters added and/or modified.

-#11 Updated by Stephan Schuler about 3 years ago
+#11 Updated by Stephan Schuler over 5 years ago

 Well, actually it's the GridElementsTeam\Gridelements\DataHandler\ProcessCmdmap::execute_processCmdmap() which checks for "$command === 'copy'".
 And since $command is 'localize', the $this->checkAndUpdateTranslatedChildren() method (inherited from AbstractDataHandler) gets never called in that szenario.

 But I'm a bit lost in what's the execute_processCmdmap mechanism all about.
 Checking for "x" in the value for doing one thing, determining $targetPage by checking if $value<0 ... it's really hard for me to understand even the amount of edge cases this function should cover, currently.

 Maybe when adjusting this function we should add some comments why ~5 different scenarios are handled inside of this one function and why the they are determined by the way they are determined.